-"Scappoose Creek Flood Plain" means the Areas of Special Flood Hazard adjacent to Scappoose Creek identified in the "Flood Insurance Study for Columbia County, Oregon and Incorporated Areas" dated August 16, 1988, with accompanying Flood Insurance Rate Maps.
+"Scappoose Creek Flood Plain" means the Areas of Special Flood Hazard adjacent to Scappoose Creek identified in the "Flood Insurance Study for Columbia County, Oregon and Incorporated Areas," effective November 26, 2010, with accompanying Flood Insurance Rate Maps.
 These areas are designated on the maps as Zones A, AE, or AO.

-Section 2.
-Chapter 17.84 of the Scappoose Municipal Code is hereby amended as indicated in Exhibit A, attached hereto and hereby incorporated by reference.

-Section 3.
-In support of this ordinance, the City Council adopts the recommendation of the Scappoose Planning Commission and the findings of fact in the Staff Report dated January 25, 2010, attached hereto as Exhibit B.
+- Section 2.
+Chapter 17.84 of the Scappoose Municipal Code is hereby amended as indicated in Exhibit A, attached hereto and hereby incorporated by reference. - Section 3.
+In support of this ordinance, the City Council adopts the recommendation of the Scappoose Planning Commission and the findings of fact in the Staff Report dated September 27, 2010, attached hereto as Exhibit B. - Section 3.
+This ordinance shall become effective on November 26, 2010.